Dulce De Leche Donuts

 Give your next batch of donuts a caramel-flavored treat with these rich, creamy dulce de leche donuts.
 Soft light and fluffy donut deep-fried and then coated with a dulce de leche glaze.
 And, a little hint of chocolate drizzle makes them irresistible.

-It's time to share another donut recipe with you, and boy are you in for a treat.
-Raise your hand if you don't love dulce de leche.
+Raise your hand if you don’t love dulce de leche.
 I know!
-Everyone loves dulce de leche, whether it's in a dessert, cake, cookies, cupcakes, ice creams, Pops, or donuts.
-In fact, I can eat dulce de leche out of a jar with a spoon.
-And, I adore dulce de leche on toast.
+Everyone loves it, whether it’s in a dessert, cake, cookies, cupcakes, ice creams, Pops, or donuts.
+I can eat dulce de leche out of a jar with a spoon or over butter toast.

 By now, you know we love making donuts.
 My Aadi is a donut monster as much as he is a cookie monster.
-So, yeah we do make a fair share of donuts.
-Therefore, I get to create so many awesome variations, such as tiramisu, chocolate glazed, jams, jellies as well as fruit creams.
+So, yeah, we do make a fair share of donuts.
+Therefore, I get to create so many awesome variations, such as tiramisu, chocolate glazed, jams, jellies, and fruit creams.
 Recently, I made these dulce de leche donuts.
 And, they were out of this world glorious.

 Why make these donuts